 For my mother’s next visit, I suggested she use the miles/points she has accumulated through the years with a major airline to upgrade a ticket to first class.
 This would alleviate many of the above complications involved with flying.

 When planning a long haul trip for one, cashing in on a point system or miles with an airline seems like the best way to get value on the reward for customer loyalty with a brand.
 However, for group travel, I think there might be a better idea.
-In fact, my sister and I have explored options for hiring private jets when we have considered family or group trips.
+In fact, my sister and I have explored options for Private Jet sharing when we have considered family or group trips.
 She frequently rents houses considered as ‘mansions’ when travelling with large groups of friends, so it makes me wonder why more people don’t think of airline travel ‘rentals’ in this way.

 Does the connotation of travelling by private jet seem to luxurious and out of touch for most people to give it serious consideration?
 What if you and your friends frequently planned large group trips?
 What if you regularly travel long distances with your family on holiday?
 Perhaps you work for or own a corporation that requires frequent, no nonsense travel for you and many of your employees?